orocommerce/documentation/admin_guide/op_structure/search_index/index.rst

 Elasticsearch Search Engine
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Elasticsearch search engine allows to store big amount of data and perform fast search queries.
+:ref:`Elasticsearch search engine <elastic-search>` allows to store big amount of data and perform fast search queries.
 Performance of Elasticsearch engine is quite good and it's recommended for bigger applications - with hundereds of thousands and millions of entities.
-Elasitcsearch search engine requires credentials to connect to actual index.
+Elasticsearch search engine requires credentials to connect to actual index.
 Credentials include optional WWW-auth parameters and SSH connection support.
 Elasticsearch search engine for standard index type is implemented at the OroElasticSearchBundle at platform-enterprise package, for website index type - at the OroWebsiteElasticSearchBundle at commerce-enterprise package.
 Current implementation supports only Elasticsearch 2.* versions.

-See detailed information about the implementation of ElasticSearch engine in Oro :ref:`here <elastic-search>`.
+See detailed information about the :ref:`implementation of ElasticSearch engine in Oro applications <elastic-search>`.

 Data Structure
 --------------